2 Geographic data in R

 Although we have only selected one variable for the

-world: the average life expectancy is 73 years (ranging from less than 50 to more than 80 years) across all countries.
+world: the mean average life expectancy is 71 years (ranging from less than 50 to more than 80 years with a median of 73 years) across all countries.

 MULTIPOLYGONin the summary output above refers to the geometry type of features (countries) in the